-- A completed application, \$50 application fee, and required documents must be submitted to the Office of Admissions. - Applications from international students must be received by NYIT by July 1 for the fall semester and Dec.
-1 for the spring semester.
+- Completed Application: You can access our online application or apply online through the Common Application.
+An application must be submitted to the Office of Admissions for all academic programs.
+Applications are considered in the order received as long as space in the program of your choice is available. - Application Fee: A \$50 (U.S.) nonrefundable fee, payable to NYIT.
+Fee may be waived with an official waiver from your college advisor or counselor. - Deadlines: Applications from international students must be received by NYIT by Dec.
+1 for the spring semester and July 1 for the fall semester.
 Students who apply after those dates will be asked to defer their application to be considered for the next available semester.
-(These deadlines may be waived for applicants who reside in the United States.) - Final, official school records from all previous schools, including certification of high school graduation, colleges, universities, normal or technical schools, must be submitted by the previous institutions to the Office of Admissions.
+(These deadlines may be waived for applicants who reside in the United States.) - Transcripts: Final, official school records from all previous schools, including certification of high school graduation, colleges, universities, normal or technical schools, must be submitted by the previous institutions to the Office of Admissions.